asdacosta/portfolio/README.md

 - [ ] Make scroll appear in Safari browser.
 - [ ] Update naming.
 - [ ] Make work samples in `Work.jsx` have a solitary component.
+- [ ] Make responsive on screens with higher resolution.

 </details>